nforshifu234dev/NFSFU-ECOMM/ReadMe.md

 </li>

 <li>
-After the installation is successful, you will be redirected to the dashboard page.
+After the installation is successful, you will be redirected to the coming soon page.
 </li>

 <li>
+Click on the dashboard button at the top menu.
 Once you are in the dashboard page, you can read steps on how to go about the application.
 To do this this is the first option with the title "Installation Guide" of your dashboard page.
 </li>

 <li>
 By default, the visibility status of the site is set to the "COMING SOON" status.
-To change that see "<a href="#partII">Part II</a>"
+To change that see "<a target="_blank" href="#partII">Part II</a>"
 </li>

 <li>
- If you wish to add products see "<a href="#partIII">Part III</a>" for more information, if you wish to add categories, see "<a hre="#partIV">PART IV</a>", if you wish to add users, see "<a href="#partV">PART V</a>"
+ If you wish to add products see "<a target="_blank" href="#partIII">Part III</a>" for more information, if you wish to add categories, see "<a hre="#partIV">PART IV</a>", if you wish to add users, see "<a target="_blank" href="#partV">PART V</a>"
 </li>

 <!-- <li>